Indicative annual fees are based on a full year full time load (80 units). Find out more about fees

 Within this combined degree program, students study a combination of Bachelor of Communication and Bachelor of Laws (Honours) courses over a period of five years full-time.
-On completion of the first three years students will have completed all the courses required for the Bachelor of Communications degree.
+On completion of the first three years students will have completed all the courses required for the Bachelor of Communication degree.
 In the final two years of the combined degree program students complete the requirements of the Bachelor of Laws (Honours) and may enrol in these two years on a less than full time basis.

 Students completing this combined degree meet the academic requirement to practice law in NSW, and also become specialists in a field of Communication.
 However, students must also complete postgraduate professional training approved by the Legal Profession Admission Board to practice as a solicitor.
 Alternatively, students completing this degree may apply for entry to the Bachelor of Laws (Honours)/Diploma of Legal Practice Program - see separate handbook entry - which allows immediate admission to legal practice on graduation.